dweeves/magmi-git/README.md

 Additionally, the following line might be needed in your Apache VirtualHost configuration (or .htccess) if using Apache's mod_proxy_fcgi:

      SetEnvIfNoCase ^Authorization$ "(.+)" HTTP_AUTHORIZATION=$1

+#### .ini File Warning

+While the authentication protects your Magmi web interface from unauthorised logins, it doesn't protect you from a poorly configured server.

+Magmi uses .ini files to store it's configuration, and some servers will serve these files as plain text files if the are requested directly.

+There is never a reason to serve .ini files to end users on a Magento platform, so ensure that your server is configured not to!